RadicalZephyr/bitburner-todos/TASKS.md

 6. **Documentation**

    * Document the new service in `README.md` or relevant docs explaining the request/response structure and how other scripts can use `LaunchClient`.

+## Fix Harvest Batch Spawning Pipeline

+Read `src/batch/harvest.ts`.
+There is a flaw in the batch spawning pipeline.
+The code to respawn new batches as they end assumes that the messages from each batch will arrive in the same order that the processes end.
+However, as these log files demonstrate, there are often subtle variations in message ordering from what we expect.
+This indicates a subtle but important race condition at work since we use these "finished" messages as the trigger to spawn a new batch in the same memory as the batch that we know has just finished.

+When the batches received out of order are all on the same host this doesn't affect anything.
+But when we receive messages out of order across two different hosts we can fail to spawn a new batch because we are trying to spawn it on the wrong host.

+Take a breath and consider this issue carefully.
+Give an analysis of the problem, highlight key sections of the code that contribute to this race condition, and suggest an approach for eliminating this race condition and ensure efficient memory utilization.